Tajudeen Agunbiade

-Tajudeen Agunbiade is a Nigerian para table tennis player of class 9 and Paralympian.
+Tajudeen Agunbiade (born 25 May 1975) is a Nigerian para table tennis player of class 9 and Paralympian.

 Career

 He represented Nigeria at the 2000 Summer Paralympics held in Sydney, Australia and he competed in table tennis.
 He won the gold medal at the Men's singles 9 event.
 He also won the gold medal at the team event together with Tunde Adisa and Femi Alabi.

 He also competed at the Men's individual – Class 9–10 and the Men's team – Class 9–10 events at the 2008 Summer Paralympics but did not win a medal.

 In July 2019, he won gold at the 2019 ITTF African Para Table Tennis Championships which meant that he qualified to represent Nigeria at the 2020 Summer Paralympics in Tokyo, Japan.
 He won one of the bronze medals in the men's team C9-10 event.